 What's a great way to show lenders that you can manage money well and should be rewarded with competitive rates?
 Having a healthy debt-to-income (DTI) ratio.

-When you're buying a home, your mortgage underwriter may look at your front-end DTI and your back-end DTI, so it's important to know how those two percentages are different.
+When you are buying a home, your mortgage underwriter may look at your front-end DTI and your back-end DTI, so it's important to know how those two percentages are different.

 A borrower typically has a lower front-end ratio than a back-end, as it only considers the potential mortgage payment and no other debts.
 Let's say you earn $65,000 annually and you want to secure a mortgage that has monthly installments of $1,500.
 Using our formula, we can calculate the front-end DTI:

 The back-end DTI takes into account all of a borrower's debts.
 Let's say that your monthly debt totals $2,200.
-Your back-end DTI would be:
+Your back-end DTI would be 40.6% because: